rfinnie/jekyll-finnie/_posts/2016-12-18-sure-lets-encrypt.md

 For example, [74d.com](https://74d.com/) has nothing except "hey, maybe some day someone will pay me an insane amount of money for this domain".
 Other sites required more planning.
 The biggest problem with starting to serve an existing site via HTTPS is all images, CSS and JS also needs to be served via HTTPS, even if the domain is configured to completely redirect from HTTP to HTTPS.
-[finnie.org](https://www.finnie.org/) is a decemptively massive site, with decades worth of junk layered on it (the domain itself is actually coming up on its 20 year anniversary in April), so it took a lot of grepping for places where I had hard-coded HTTP content.
+[finnie.org](https://www.finnie.org/) is a deceptively massive site, with decades worth of junk layered on it (the domain itself is actually coming up on its 20 year anniversary in April), so it took a lot of grepping for places where I had hard-coded HTTP content.
 I'm sure I've missed places, but most of it has been fixed.

 [finnix.org](https://www.finnix.org/) is another example of requiring a lot of thought.